We raised £84,068* from our crowdfunder!

-This overall campaign total is updated daily and includes the amount given on crowdfunder.co.uk and funds donated to us on the Maid, by text and directly to the charity.
-Thank you!
-Please keep donating and sharing!
+*This campaign total includes the amount given on crowdfunder.co.uk and funds donated directly to the charity.

 As our patron Bill Paterson says - in the wonderful short film he has made about the Maid with Celtic Music Legends Phil & Aly - the Maid needs your help to sail once again on the bonnie banks of Loch Lomond.